jameshart197/CI_PP1_ZOLA/README.md

 - People interested in cocktails
 - People interested in live music
 - People looking for a place to meet up socially in the area
-- Customers looking to return to the bar
+- Previous -Customers looking to return to the bar
 - People who may be looking for a job in a bar
 - People looking to book a private event or celebration